Universal security and privacy automation

 Although the CPRA won’t come into effect for a little over two years, preparing for some of the changes may take time, and so it is worth starting thinking about what the CPRA means for your business now.

 For example, limits on both data sharing and internal secondary uses of sensitive data may reduce many organizations’ ability to gain insights and extract value from the data they hold.

 To understand how this may affect you, start by looking at what data you currently share, or have shared with you, and whether you hold data classified as ‘sensitive’ under the new definition.
-If you do, consider what the impact would be if your consumers decided to opt out and how you might mitigate this risk.
+If you do, consider what the impact would be if your consumers decided to opt-out and how you might mitigate this risk.
 Would providing better privacy protections and greater transparency reduce the likelihood of consumers opting out?
-Could you use de-identified data that is out of scope of the law?
+Could you use de-identified data that is out of the scope of the law?

 Strategies such as these, if pursued, may take time to implement, meaning it’s worthwhile starting now.

-Our team of data privacy experts are here to answer your questions and discuss how data privacy can fuel your business.
+Our experts are ready to answer your questions and discuss how Privitar’s security and privacy solutions can fuel your efficiency, innovation, and business growth.